themreza/deva/rules/text-contrast/README.md

 Using the stroke width transform method, it is possible to create bounding boxes around pieces of text in an image.

+**To do: Test OpenMMLab's MMOCR which features various trained models for text detection**

 ### Example (Needs Improvement)

 #### Original Image